javascript-tutorial/en.javascript.info/1-js/05-data-types/10-destructuring-assignment/article.md

 alert( title ); // Menu
 ```
 ````

 ## Nested destructuring

-If an object or an array contain other objects and arrays, we can use more complex left-side patterns to extract deeper portions.
+If an object or an array contain other nested objects and arrays, we can use more complex left-side patterns to extract deeper portions.

 In the code below `options` has another object in the property `size` and an array in the property `items`.
-The pattern at the left side of the assignment has the same structure:
+The pattern at the left side of the assignment has the same structure to extract values from them:

 ```js run
 let options = {